baharf0/TeachingAlphabet/README.md

 # TeachingAlphabet
-an interactive program to learn basic English alphabets
+an interactive program to learn basic English alphabet